m1ner79/internship-journal/README.md

 It is time-consuming.

 ‼️ Lesson of the day - I change YouTube video speeds to 1.25 so I can still follow instructions and save time 👌.

+## Day 12

+Today I experienced what is not so great about being in a home-work environment.
+Seasoned remote workers may have a way of dealing with distraction but I am still trying to figure out what is the best approach.

+Some days I am using Pomodoro to keep myself on track, other days I have a goal and just stay "on target".

+Today nothing worked.
+I just could not get into the **zone**.
+I was getting easily diverted the whole day and I spend the day doing everything and ended with nothing 🤷‍♂️.

+I need to learn how to approach days like today 🤔.

+Tomorrow is another day and I will do a lot better than today.